A polynomial approximation scheme for nonlinear model reduction by moment matching: Numerical results

+Three examples are considered.
+The first, in \Cref{ssec:cart}, serves as a proof of concept on a low-dimensional nonlinear system for which an analytical solution is known, demonstrating the algorithm's ability to recover exact solutions when the components of $\pi$ belong to the span of the basis.
+The second and third examples, in \Cref{ssec:lin} and \Cref{ssec:vdp}, consider a high-dimensional system of dimension $n = 1000$ driven by a linear and a nonlinear signal generator respectively, demonstrating scalability and the ability to construct accurate reduced-order models in the absence of an analytical solution.

-\subsection{Test 2: Cart pendulum}
+\subsection{Test 1: Cart pendulum}

-We also consider the position control of a nonlinear cart pendulum, based on a problem studied in \cite[Section 3.2]{romero_ii}.
+First, we consider the position control of a nonlinear cart pendulum, based on a problem studied in \cite[Section 3.2]{romero_ii}.
 The signal generator is chosen by selecting target dynamics for the cart pendulum with $d = 2$ and $n = 4$.
-The dynamics of the interconnected system are then governed by the equations
+The dynamics of the interconnected system are governed by